GSA/idmanagement.gov/_playbooks/playbook-autopen.md

 However, in some circumstances, only the federal executive has the authority to sign a Federal Register document.
 The Federal Register document may face various legal challenges if not signed by the proper authority.
 This paper proposes a second option when the Authorizing Sponsor completes an official agency delegation of authority process to authorize the use of a digital autopen.
 A digital autopen leverages a Federal PKI role-based digital signature certificate. **This option is the method proposed by this paper and the focus for the remainder of this paper**.

 A digital signature is a cryptographically secure electronic signature.
 An agency achieves the cryptographic component by using a PKI certificate.
-For more information on the difference between electronic and digital signatures, see the [Federal CIO Council guidance on the Use of Electronic Signatures in Federal Organization Transactions](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/1151/2016/10/Use_of_ESignatures_in_Federal_Agency_Transactions_v1-0_20130125.pdf){:target="_blank"}{:rel="noopener noreferrer"}.
+For more information on the difference between electronic and digital signatures, see the [Federal CIO Council guidance on the Use of Electronic Signatures in Federal Organization Transactions](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/1151/2016/10/Use_of_ESignatures_in_Federal_Agency_Transactions_v1-0_20130125.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 An agency can request a role-based digital signature certificate from a Federal PKI Shared Service Provider.
 A PIV card is issued to a single person and not shared under any circumstance.

 This playbook outlines the process for federal agencies to create a Federal Register digital autopen process.
 It outlines controls around the digital autopen certificate to meet the OFR's digital signature requirements for Federal Register documents and federal cybersecurity.
 For instructions on digitally signing a Federal Register document, see the [FICAM Playbook Digitally Sign an Office of the Federal Register Document]({{site.baseurl}}/playbooks/signfedregister/).